puppeteer/puppeteer/docs/api.md

 ### Environment Variables

 Puppeteer looks for certain [environment variables](https://en.wikipedia.org/wiki/Environment_variable) to aid its operations.
-If puppeteer doesn't find them in environment, lowercased variant of these variables will be used from the [npm config](https://docs.npmjs.com/cli/config).
+If puppeteer doesn't find them in the environment, a lowercased variant of these variables will be used from the [npm config](https://docs.npmjs.com/cli/config).

 - `HTTP_PROXY`, `HTTPS_PROXY`, `NO_PROXY` - defines HTTP proxy settings that are used to download and run Chromium.
 - `PUPPETEER_SKIP_CHROMIUM_DOWNLOAD` - do not download bundled Chromium during installation step.